Effective July 26, 2022, this policy has been revised. For individual changes, see the redlined version.

-It is the responsibility of the departmental executive officer or a designee to make certain that prior to any commitment of appointment, the new appointee has a clear understanding of the terms of employment and working conditions.
+It is the responsibility of the hiring administrative officer or a designee to make certain that prior to any commitment of appointment, the new appointee has a clear understanding of the terms of employment and working conditions.

 Notices of new appointments, changes in status or terminations reaching by the close of business on the 20th of the month are processed for payment or adjustment during that month.